-The audit focused on whether the District accurately reported its data to ADE and received the correct amount of Basic State Aid in accordance with statutes, the Uniform System of Financial Records for Arizona School Districts (USFR) and its own policies and procedures for FY 2017, FY 2018 and FY 2019.
+The audit focused on whether the District accurately reported its data to ADE and received the correct amount of Basic State Aid in accordance with statutes, the Uniform System of Financial Records for Arizona School Districts (USFR) and its own policies and procedures for fiscal years 2018, 2019 and 2020.

-To conduct this audit, auditors used a variety of methods, including examining District and ADE records to review 2,250 of 22,504 students over the three fiscal years audited.
+To conduct this audit, auditors used a variety of methods, including examining District and ADE records to review 512 of 5,114 students over the three fiscal years audited.
 Adjustments to ADM are based solely on those identified students that the auditors evaluated further and are not extrapolated to create findings for the entire student population.
-Auditors also reviewed state statutes and District policies and procedures, and interviewed District management and staff.
+Auditors also reviewed state statutes and District policies and procedures and interviewed District management and staff.
 Specifically:

-- Enrollment data Auditors reviewed student schedules, enrollment histories and attendance data to determine if the enrollment data reported to ADE was correct.
+- Enrollment data Auditors reviewed enrollment histories and attendance data to determine if the enrollment data reported to ADE was correct.
 Auditors compared the entry and exit dates to determine if an adjustment was necessary.
 Auditors also reviewed absences to ensure that they were reported correctly and made adjustments if they were needed. - Student Files Auditors reviewed student files to ensure that they maintained required documentation such as birth certificates, immunization records, and supporting residency documentation.
-Auditors identified files that did not contain all the documentation that was required to be kept in them by statute and ADE guidelines. - Instructional hours Auditors reviewed the bell schedules and calendars for the District for FY 2017, FY 2018 and FY 2019.
+Auditors identified files that did not contain all the documentation that was required to be kept in them by statute and ADE guidelines. - Instructional hours Auditors reviewed the bell schedules and calendars for the District for FY 2018, FY 2019 and FY 2020.
 The total instructional hours offered for each grade met the minimum required by statute for each of the three fiscal years audited. - SPED Data Auditors determined whether an adjusted student had also been funded for a special education (SPED) category.
-When students with a special education category also had an adjustment, auditors made an adjustment to the special education weight as well. - Limiting-Auditors reviewed the total ADM for each enrolled student to ensure that they were appropriately limited by ADE's system.
-No findings were identified for this area.
+When students with a special education category also had an adjustment, auditors made an adjustment to the special education weight as well. - Limiting Auditors reviewed the total ADM for each enrolled student to ensure that they were appropriately limited by ADE's system.
+If a student was not limited appropriately, an adjustment was determined.